Find all the fun in New Braunfels for families right here!

 Natural Bridge Wildlife Ranch

-Drive your car on designated roads through 450 acres of protected land in Texas Hill Country.
-You will meet new friends along the way, including zebras and ostriches, while learning something (be prepared to google the difference between antlers and horns).
+Natural Bridge Wildlife Ranch is about 20 minutes from New Braunfels, a drive-through safari that will almost guarantee smiles, no matter your age.
+You will meet new friends, including zebras and ostriches, while learning something (be prepared to google the difference between antlers and horns).
 Other animals like giraffes, camels, and rhinos won’t be roaming along the same path with you, so no worries, but be fully prepared for roadblocks when it’s feeding time for the rest of the animals.

 Natural Bridge Caverns

-Where to Eat in New Braunfels
+Where To Eat In New Braunfels

 While you can find many chain restaurants in New Braunfels, take advantage of the many family-friendly dining options around town.